microsoft/reverse-proxy/docs/docfx/articles/getting-started.md

 ### Configuration

 The configuration for YARP is defined in the appsettings.json file.
-See [Configuration Files](configfiles.md) for details.
+See [Configuration Files](config-files.md) for details.

 The configuration can also be provided programmatically.
-See [Configuration Providers](configproviders.md) for details.
+See [Configuration Providers](config-providers.md) for details.

-You can find out more about the available configuration options by looking at [ProxyRoute](xref:Yarp.ReverseProxy.Abstractions.ProxyRoute) and [Cluster](xref:Yarp.ReverseProxy.Abstractions.Cluster).
+You can find out more about the available configuration options by looking at [RouteConfig](xref:Yarp.ReverseProxy.Configuration.RouteConfig) and [ClusterConfig](xref:Yarp.ReverseProxy.Configuration.ClusterConfig).

  ```JSON
  {